-It seems like every online giving service offers the ability to make recurring gifts.
-You know, “give $20, would you like to repeat that every month?”
-That’s all fine and good, but I’m running a capital campaign, and so my needs are different.
+It seems like every online fundraising platform offers the ability to make recurring donations.
+You know, “give $20, would you like to repeat that donation every month?”
+That’s all fine and good for some churches or nonprofits, I’m running a capital campaign, and so my needs are different.
 In a capital campaign, each donor agrees to a campaign pledge, say $2,000, and pays against that pledge in, say monthly payments over a three-year pledge period.
-Nobody seems to offer functionality that meshes with THAT.
+Nobody seems to offer such functionality that meshes with THAT.
 Any ideas?

 Nancy, you really hit the nail on the head with that question!
 You are right, nobody seems to offer the ability to pay on a pledge over time.
-That makes most online giving systems, well, incompatible with capital campaigns.
+That makes most online fundraising software, well, incompatible with capital campaigns.

 GivingTools was built originally to help support capital campaigns, so we have functionality that others don’t.
 With GivingTools, you can launch what is called a Campaign Pledge appeal.
 You can set the pledge period and payment frequencies you would like to allow.
 Donors can then set up a pledge and decide how often they’d like to pay.
 The system automatically calculates the payments based on the pledge period.
 The donor can even set the date they would like their payments to begin.